California U-Haul Truck Accident Lawyers

 What Happens If I Was Hit By A U-Haul?

 Depending on the circumstances of your accident, you can file a personal injury claim against the driver or U-Haul, the company itself.
-Once you’ve signed with a law firm that handles rental truck accident cases, they will immediately initiate an investigation into your accident.
-If they find that the cause of the accident is related to a malfunction in the truck or its components, they will tell you that U-Haul might be responsible for compensating you.
+Once you’ve signed with a law firm that handles rental truck accident cases, their lawyers will conduct a thorough investigation into your accident.

 Does U-Haul Insurance Cover Damage To Other Vehicles?